-- (a) Manner of Giving -- Regular Meetings.
-Notice of the time and place of regular meetings shall be given to each director by one of the following methods: (i) by personal delivery of written notice; (ii) by first-class mail, postage paid. - (b) Manner of Giving -- Special Meetings.
-Notice of the time and place of special meetings shall be given to each director by any of the methods set forth in Subsection 9(a), or (i) by telephone communication, either directly to the director or to a person at the director's office who would reasonably be expected to communicate such notice promptly to the director; or (ii) by telegram, charges prepaid. - (c) Address.
+(a) Manner of Giving -- Regular Meetings.
+Notice of the time and place of regular meetings shall be given to each director by one of the following methods: (i) by personal delivery of written notice; (ii) by first-class mail, postage paid; (iii) by facsimile, or (iv) by email.

+(b) Manner of Giving -- Special Meetings.
+Notice of the time and place of special meetings shall be given to each director by any of the methods set forth in Subsection 9(a), or (i) by telephone communication, either directly to the director or to a person at the director's office who would reasonably be expected to communicate such notice promptly to the director; or (ii) by telegram, charges prepaid.

+(c) Address.
 All such notices shall be given or sent to the director's address or telephone number as shown on the records of the corporation.

+(d) Notice Contents.
+The notice shall state the time and place for the meeting, and the purpose(s) of the meeting.

+(e) Ralph M. Brown Act.
+All meetings shall comply with the Ralph M. Brown Act.

-- (d) Time requirements.
-Notices sent by first class mail shall be deposited into a United States mail box at least seven (7) days before the time set for the meeting.
-Notices given by personal delivery, telephone, or telegraph shall be delivered, telephoned, or given to the telegraph company at least forty-eight (48) hours before the time set for the meeting. - (e) Notice contents.
-The notice shall state the time and place for the meeting, and the purpose(s) of the meeting. - 10.
-Quorum.
-A majority of the authorized number of directors shall constitute a quorum for the transaction of business, except to adjourn as provided in Section 12 of this Article VII.
+10. Quorum.
+A majority of the authorized number of directors shall constitute a quorum for the transaction of business, except to adjourn as provided in Section 12 of this

+Article VII.
 Every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present shall be regarded as the act of the Board of Directors, subject to the provisions of the California Nonprofit Corporation Law, especially those provisions relating to (i) approval of contracts or transactions in which a director has a direct or indirect material financial interest, (ii) appointment of committees, and (iii) indemnification of directors; and further subject to the voting requirement of these Bylaws.
+A meeting at which a quorum is initially present may continue to transact business, notwithstanding the withdrawal of directors, if any action taken is approved by at least a majority of the required quorum for that meeting.

+11. Reserved.

-A meeting at which a quorum is initially present may continue to transact business, notwithstanding the withdrawal of directors, if any action taken is approved by at least a majority of the required quorum for that meeting. - 11.
-Waiver of Notice.
-The transactions of any meeting of the Board of Directors, however called and noticed or wherever held, shall be as valid as though taken at a meeting duly held after regular call and notice, if (a) a quorum is present, and (b) either before or after the meeting, each of the directors not present signs a written waiver of notice, a consent to holding the meeting, or an approval of the minutes.
-The waiver of notice or consent must specify the purpose of the meeting.
-All waivers, consents, and approvals shall be filed with the corporate records or made a part of the minutes of the meeting.
-Notice of a meeting shall also be deemed given to any director who attends the meeting without protesting before or at its commencement about the lack of adequate notice. - 12.
-Adjournment.
-A majority of the directors present, whether or not constituting a quorum, may adjourn any meeting to another time and place. - 13.
-Notice of Adjournment.
-Notice of the time and place of holding an adjourned meeting need not be given, unless the meeting is adjourned for more than twenty-four (24) hours, in which case personal notice of the time and place shall be given before the time of the adjournment to the directors who were not present at the time of the adjournment. - 14.
-Action without Meeting.
-Any action required or permitted to be taken by the Board of Directors may be taken without a meeting, if members of the Board, individually or collectively, consent in writing to that action.
-Such action by written consent shall have the same force and effect as an unanimous vote of the Board of Directors.
-Such written consent or consents shall be filed with the minutes of the proceedings of the Board.
+12. Adjournment.
+A majority of the directors present, whether or not constituting a quorum, may adjourn any meeting to another time and place.

+13. Notice of Adjournment.
+Notice of the time and place of holding an adjourned meeting need not be given, unless the meeting is adjourned for more than twenty-four (24) hours, in which case personal notice of the time and place shall be given before the time of the adjourned meeting to the directors who were not present at the time of the adjournment.

+14. Reserved.

-- 15. Fees and Compensation of Directors.
-Directors and members of committees may receive such reimbursement of expenses as may be determined by resolution of the Board of Directors to be just and reasonable. - 16.
-Delegation of Powers.
+15. Fees and Compensation of Directors.
+Directors and members of committees may receive such reimbursement of expenses as may be determined by resolution of the Board of Directors to be just and reasonable.

+16. Delegation of Powers.
 The Board of Directors may delegate any of its powers.